 Dense Storage clusters maximize storage for customers with hundreds of millions of rows of data.
 However, there is a trade-off in the CPU usage, resulting in a lower query performance.

-Refer to this Redshift guide for more information on the cluster and node types in Redshift.
+See this Redshift guide for more information on the cluster and node types in Redshift.

-Creating a new Redshift cluster
+Create new Redshift cluster

-Open the Redshift Console as shown:
+Open the Redshift console.

 Click the Create Cluster option: